narrowendrun/commageneTCP/README.md

 * Parametres have a customisable button next to them that can switch between 'and' and 'or'.
   (ex. a packet can have dst IP A and src IP B)
 * Filters can be grouped by simply dragging and selecting them
-* Changes are reflected as input is given and users need not hit the enter key

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -